 The State has joint contributory retirement plans for substantially all its employees.
-The University participates in the plans administered by the Teachers Retirement System of Texas.
+The System participates in the plans administered by the Teachers Retirement System of Texas.
 Future pension costs are the liabilities of the Retirement System.
 The Retirement System does not account for each State agency separately.
 Annual financial reports prepared by the Retirement System include audited financial statements and actuarial assumptions and conclusions.

 The state has also established an Optional Retirement Program for institutions of higher education.
-Participation in the Optional Retirement Program is available to certain eligible employees and is in lieu of participation in the Teacher Retirement System and is available only to certain eligible employees.
+Participation in the Optional Retirement Program is available to certain eligible employees and is in lieu of participation in the Teacher Retirement System.